 One of the most important lessons I learned after my husband passed away was that everyone should have their legal and financial documents in order at all times.

 My husband’s passing was unexpected and not only did I have to deal with the great emotional loss, I also had to contend with all the paperwork that comes afterwards.
 Believe me, hunting for passwords and searching for documentation was just an added burden that had to be dealt with.
 There’s just no need for it.

 Since then, I have been telling everyone, that if they truly love their spouses and family, they would not put them through that.

 My mother heard my stories and she prepared everything for us (which we are so very grateful for).
 When she passed away – the process of selling her home and dispersing her assets was much, much easier for us.

-I do recommend that you enlist the help of an elder law attorney – they are specialists at being advocates for the elderly and their families / loved ones.
+I do recommend that you take the first step to prepare by enlisting the help of an elder law attorney – they are specialists at being advocates for older adults and their families / loved ones.